-- Office referrals are minimal, so student discipline is currently effective and efficient. - "3-N-1" Drill: Fire and earthquake and "Hard" & "Soft" lock-downs and evacuation drills are conducted once per month. - The ingress and egress procedures at the site are efficient and effective - The Sheriff's Department conducts a security inspection of the campus. - The District Safety Committee meets on a monthly basis. - The Principal conducts assemblies, at the beginning of each school year, to address school safety and behavior expectations with students.
-These expectations are reviewed/ recognized daily during morning announcements and celebrated at our Monthly Award Assemblies. - The Custodian and the Principal; and, District personnel (following District calendar) conduct monthly safety inspections and submit reports to the District Office. - Any safety issues are reported by staff to administration as they are observed. - The Risk Management Department from the District conducted a Safety Inspection. - The front office has an efficient system for anyone picking up a student during the school day.
+- Office referrals are minimal, so student discipline is currently effective and efficient. - "3-N-1" Drill: Fire, earthquake, and "Hard" & "Soft" lock-downs and evacuation drills are conducted once per month. - The ingress and egress procedures at the site are efficient and effective - The school safety committee meets monthly. - The Principal conducts assemblies, at the beginning of each school year, to address school safety and behavior expectations with students.
+These expectations are reviewed/ recognized daily during morning announcements and celebrated at our Monthly Award Assemblies.

+- The Custodian, Principal, and District personnel (following District calendar) conduct monthly safety inspections and submit reports to the District Office. - Any safety issues are reported by staff to administration as they are observed. - The front office has an efficient system for anyone picking up a student during the school day. - All visitors to campus must be approved and participate in our "Raptor" system. - Classroom doors remain locked at all times. - Life Vac devices installed in the MPR and other areas